Telephone charges are indirect expenses for a business.

 What type of Account are telephone charges?

-Nominal Accounts Golden rule is “Debit all expenses or Losses and Credit all Income or gains.”
+Nominal Accounts Golden rule is “Debit all expenses or losses and Credit all income or gains.”

 What are the other considerations relating to the telephone expenses journal entry?